Pediatric Pulmonary Fellowship

 - ECFMG status report (international medical graduates only)

-ERAS opens for applications each year on July 15, 2016th.
-Trainees are encouraged to complete submissions by January 15th, which affords ample time for the program to review all applications and schedule personal interviews for competitive applicants.
-Interviews are held in March and April.
+ERAS opens for applications on July 15, 2016.
+Trainees are encouraged to complete submissions by August 15th, which affords ample time for the program to review all applications and schedule personal interviews for competitive applicants.
+Interviews are held in September and October.

 If you have any questions regarding our program or the application process, please feel free to contact Elena Donovan, Fellowship Coordinator at 617-726-7613 or e-mail firstname.lastname@example.org.